mdvanes/whatsapp-to-html/README.md

 ## TODO

-* i10n for dates
-* convert the HTML (by using CSS print styles) to PDF Print styles: what do with video?
-    Print styles: align time stamps to left,
-    Print styles: use serif font?,
 * bug: initial message & people added/left messages should not get merged into other messages
-* font-size on mobile may be too small
+* technical debt: consolidate sender-config.json import with senderAliasesPath in cli.ts
-* move attachment detection from format to parsing
+* technical debt: move attachment detection from format to parsing
+* enhancement: Print styles: what do with video?
+* enhancement: Print styles: align time stamps to left,
+* enhancement: Print styles: use serif font?,
+* enhancement: font-size on mobile may be too small
 * enhancement: next/prev day button

 ## Changelog

+* i10n for Dutch date formatting
 * Print styles: fix profilepic, 2 columns, remove balloon outlines, prevent page breaks on paragraphs, paragraphs 90% width show telnr, remove colors for contact name on you perspective, add supertitle line to document title with "My WhatsApp Story:" and use larger and bolder font here
 * media lightbox